Pasta with zucchini and tomatoes

 More easy pasta recipes?

-I’m a big fan of vegetarian and vegan pasta recipes, and I’ve shared quite a few recipes.
-Love the convenience and how versatile it is.
+I’m a big fan of vegetarian and vegan pasta recipes, and I’ve shared quite a few.
+I love their convenience and versatility.

 Top view of a bowl full of pasta with tomatoes and zucchini.